-If someone emailed me a zip and I'm on my iPad, what do I do?
+If someone emailed me a zip and I’m on my iPad, what do I do?
 I probably visit the App Store and try to find an app that would let me unzip the file.
 But how do I get the file from Mail into the app I just downloaded?
 This is not a trivial task for anyone to do on the iPad, and the iPad has been around for 6 years already.
-Meanwhile on the Mac… I just double-click the zip file to see it's contents and I'm back to work.
+Meanwhile on the Mac… I just double-click the zip file to see the contents and I’m back to work.

 Multitasking on iOS is not good enough

 iOS is simple, well, it was simple.
 It’s now getting more, and more complicated with hidden gestures all over the place.
 Some of the newer features feel like they are being bolted on, they don’t feel like they should be there.
 Multitasking on iOS felt annoying to use and I’m betting a lot of users don’t even know it exists.
 We solved multitasking years ago with the Finder windowing system.
 The way iPad handles multitasking is still far too basic.

 The iPad does have a windowing system of sorts, but it’s just video (for now), this reinforces the fact that this device is not for professionals.
 A more useful implementation would have been to allow any app access to this feature.
 Imagine being able to have a floating notes app, or calculator, or messages app, or music app, you get the idea.